How Much to Hang a Door?

 The costs in the table below include the supply cost of the door too:

-- How Much Does Hanging a Door Cost?
+- How Much to Hang a Door?

 - What are the Supply Costs for Door Hanging?